TikTok’s New Recovery Community

 How It All Started

 At the start of the COVID-19 pandemic, TikTok became one of the most popular apps in the world.
-The video-sharing service’s eye-catching 7 to 60-second clips became a light during those bleak moments.
-People stuck at home dove into countless short-form stories as a form of entertainment.
+The video-sharing service’s eye-catching 7 to 60-second clips became a light during those bleak quarantine moments.
+People who were stuck at home dove into countless short-form stories as a form of entertainment.
 As weeks passed, various niche genres like bread making, thrifting, and education gained traction.
-One of those niches turned into today’s recovery community.
+One of those niches turned into an outlet for today’s recovery community.

 How TikTok’s Recovery Community Is Changing the Narrative